bisam-rd/genesis-month-picker/README.md

 ## Install the Polymer-CLI

-First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
-Then run `polymer serve` to serve your element locally.
+First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed. <br/>
+Run `polymer install` to init your environment. <br/>
+Run `polymer serve` to serve your element locally.

 ## Viewing Your Element